 Another superb attraction in Covent Garden is the London Transport Museum.
 Under-18s go free, and if you visit after 2 pm, a couple of pounds are shaved off the adult ticket price.
 Bow Street Police Museum and the Art Deco splendor of Freemasons’ Hall are also well worth a look.

-And if you head down to Carting Street across the Strand, you’ll get a glimpse into London’s less savory side, with its only surviving sewer gas lamp.
+And if you head down to Carting Street across the Strand, you’ll glimpse London’s less savory side, with its only surviving sewer gas lamp.
 It’s said that guests from the nearby Savoy Hotel have helped to keep it lit!

 A walk around Covent Garden will reveal plenty of pleasant surprises – a new gelato shop seems to pop up every week – but here are the places to aim for: